nvpro-samples/build_all/README.md

 The `build_all` folder is an optional folder that allows you to synchronize and build all the samples that you have cloned using a single solution.

-* CMakeLists.txt: the cmake file that will walk through samples to include them in the project
+* CMakeLists.txt: the CMake file that will walk through samples to include them in the project
 * README.md: this file
 * LICENSE: the license used for all nvpro-samples
 * batch/script files: allows to easily clone/pull all existing samples

-Running `clone_all` batch/script will create following directory structure
+Running the `clone_all` batch/script will create the following directory structure:

 ```bash
 build_all